 The Lost Camel is also located in the Ayers Rock village and offers comfortable, studio-styled rooms.
 Some of them have even a beautiful view of Uluru.

-So if you are not into camping but you want to stay in a nice and affordable hotel near Uluru, Then The Lost Camel is a very good option.
+So if you are not into camping but you want to stay in a nice and affordable hotel near the national park, Then The Lost Camel is a very good option.

 Prices are AU$ 400 per night

 One of the most unique experiences in the Red Centre is a stay at Longitude 131° as it offers an essential experience of Australia’s spiritual heartland.
-Exploring this World Heritage-listed wilderness on guided excursions while enjoying contemporary furnishings in luxury tents that overlook Uluru (Ayers Rock).
+Exploring this World Heritage-listed wilderness on guided excursions while enjoying contemporary furnishings in luxury tents that overlook Ayers Rock.